Note: The links below will

 The next opportunity is at 1:31 a.m.
 CST (07:31 GMT) Wednesday.

-Watch for continuing coverage of STS-102.
+TV for continuing coverage of STS-102.
 Click

-here for information about upcoming events. are now available.
+here for information about upcoming events.
+Landing

 With luck, Discovery will touch down at 2:31AM EST.

-20 March 2001 - Evening Update - is
+20 March 2001 - Evening Update - Weather at Florida is

 lands.